 Lawn mower maintenance

 Due to winter dormancy, it’s likely that your lawn mower has been sitting in the shed collecting dust.
 Before putting it straight back to work, it pays to give it a bit of a tune up to ensure all the parts are moving smoothly.
-Things like changing oil and fuel, sharpening or replacing your blades and replacing the spark-plugs can help to see your mower working at its prime for seasons to come.
+Things like changing oil and fuel.
+Cleaning out filters, sharpening or replacing your blades and replacing the spark-plugs can help to see your mower working at its prime for seasons to come.